gleicon/restmq/README.rst

 There is a COMET based consumer, which will bind even if the queue doesn't already exists.

-The main route is thru /c/<queuename>, It can be tested using curl:
+The main route is thru /c/<queuename>.
+It can be tested using curl:

 $ curl http://localhost:8888/c/test

-In another terminal, run $ curl -X POST -d "queue=test&value=foobar" http://localhost:8888/
+In another terminal, run $ curl -d "queue=test&value=foobar" http://localhost:8888/

 This is the basic usage pattern for map/reduce (see examples).

 See below on how to purge and disconnect all consumers from a queue, using DELETE.

 WebSocket consumer
 ==================

 Now that cyclone has websockets support, check README.websocket to test it.

-If you are using a browser or library which already supports websockets, you may take advantage of this interface
+If you are using a browser or library which already supports websockets, you may take advantage of this interface.

 REST services